kodyrouse/redux-honey/README.md

 - No need for top-file action types like **WHY_AM_I_YELLING**
 - No need to create ugly switch case statements to handle store updates
 - Built-in abilities to ```resetState``` and ```resetStoreToInitialState```
+- Allows for simplier use of async updates

 # Installation